 This course addresses specific methods of designing, implementing and evaluating youth ministry curriculum and group processes.
 The learning experience will include a critical analysis of current curriculum as well as designing specialized curriculum for particular contexts.
-The student will be able to adapt and create effective youth ministry programs.
-Prerequisite: YM 1510, 2410, and 2710.
-Having taken an Old or New Testament course is an asset.
+The student will be able to adapt and create effective youth ministry programs, prerequisite: YM 1510, 2710, and 2510.
+Having taken an Old or New Testament course in an asset.